 If you have to buy it, get the best deal!

-The free face mask is only for today, 01/26/18.
+The Sephora free face mask Friday is only available today, 01/26/18.
 If you are reading this any other day, the offer is gone, but scroll down for information on the skin moisture meters.
 Sephora has a free face mask event today.
 It is for a Sephora sheet mask, which retails for $6.
 There is no purchase required to redeem it, but you must go a Sephora store and have a Moisture Meter hydration reading to receive it.
 This is available at SiJCP and freestanding Sephora stores until closing.
 Sephora has pushed us to get us into to the stores to try out their new moisture meters all month, and this offer finally got me to go.